Puriwt/puriwt-co-op-tests-ruby-on-rails/README.md

 - run: rails secret in terminal then get key into SECRET_KEY_BASE on VM
 - get master.key in config/master.key then get into RAILS_MASTER on VM

+# set up Github
+- go to your project
+- open setting
+- click Secrets and variables
+- click Action
+- click New repository secrets
+- type name to SECRET_KEY_BASE
+- type Secrets is like your SECRET_KEY_BASE on VM
+- Add secret
+- then do the same thing with RAILS_MASTER

 ## --------- deployment ------------